 “That’s why I spend a lot of time learning, speaking with government officials, finding out from our partners what’s working and what’s not, and what is the best way that we can run projects to create the most impact.”

-This is also one of the reasons why Books Beyond Borders doesn’t send books to Nepal, but instead works with domestic publishers to support the country’s economy to produce children’s books written in the Nepalese language by local authors.
+This is also one of the reasons why Books Beyond Borders doesn’t send its donated books to Nepal, but instead works with domestic publishers to support the country’s economy to produce children’s books written in the Nepalese language by local authors.

 Randall also speaks to the students to find out their perspective.